 When the bumper is too damaged to repair — crushed, severely cracked in multiple places, or structurally compromised — replacement is the answer.
 The cost of bumper replacement depends on the bumper cover itself, whether you choose OEM or aftermarket, the paint work required, and any additional components that need replacing.

-## Front Bumper vs Rear Bumper: Which Costs More?
+Front Bumper vs Rear Bumper: Which Costs More?

 In most cases, rear bumper repair is slightly cheaper than front bumper repair.
 The reason is that front bumpers typically integrate more components — fog lights, parking sensors, air intake grilles, tow hook covers, and sometimes radar sensors for adaptive cruise control or automatic emergency braking.
-A front bumper on a newer vehicle with advanced driver assistance systems (ADAS) can cost significantly more to replace because those sensors may need to be recalibrated after the bumper is reinstalled, which adds $200 to $500 to the total bill.
+A front bumper on a newer vehicle with advanced driver assistance systems (ADAS) can cost significantly more to replace because those sensors may need to be recalibrated after the bumper is reinstalled, which adds meaningfully to the total bill.

 Rear bumpers are generally simpler.
 They may have parking sensors and a lower valance, but fewer integrated components overall.
 Rear bumper covers also tend to cost slightly less as parts because there is less engineering involved.

 That said, the price difference is not dramatic for basic repairs.
 A scratch or dent repair costs roughly the same on either bumper.
 The difference becomes more noticeable with full replacements, especially on newer vehicles loaded with sensors.
+Front bumpers with ADAS sensors (adaptive cruise control, automatic emergency braking) can add significant cost due to required recalibration after reinstallation.

-## Plastic Bumper vs Metal Bumper
+Plastic Bumper vs Metal Bumper

 Almost every vehicle made in the last 25 years uses a plastic bumper cover.
 The actual energy-absorbing structure behind the cover — the bumper reinforcement bar — is typically steel or aluminum, but the visible part you see and touch is molded plastic (technically thermoplastic olefin, polypropylene, or a similar polymer).